 However, there are several competitors that seriously threaten the supremacy of SAP, because based on similar concepts such as the all-around business solution, they evolve differently and offer very competitive solutions.
 We at ITQlick have selected for you the next four ERP Software, including the pros and cons for each one:

 Pros: The perfect integration with all other Microsoft Office software, as well as with other independent software.
-It allows on site installation and also hosted solution.
+It allows on-site installation and also hosted solutions.

 Cons: The system relies on a separate security system, and it lacks a built-in CRM system that could be very useful.

 Pros: It’s not only integrated with other Oracle software and Apache Server but also native to some major technologies for most companies such as Java.
 Powerful automation and excellent design of documents thanks to a once-separate software module.